eska-muc/dbvisualizer/plugin-demo/README.md

     pgsql -U <user> -d <database> --password -f  src/main/resources/postgresql_demo.sql

 Then remove the comments in the pom.xml and change username, password and other seetings according to your local setup.

+## MySQL Demo

+The pom.xml also contains some settings for a typical MySQL database where a database (schema) "mysql-test" and one or more tables which names starts with "employee" exists.
+Please uncomment and adapt this section according to your set-up.

 ## Execute maven